 Figure skating is a sport with many physical health benefits, as multiple muscles of the body are continuously used.
 Jumps, spins, and edge work all activate the core, arms, and lower body.
 In addition to skating on ice, off ice warm ups and a consistent stretching routine further work to refine and strengthen your body.
 Sports such as skating have been proven to improve heart and lung functions, reduce stress, and blood pressure, in addition to improving joint flexibility and endurance.
-All of these are factors that reduce the health risks of obesity, osteoporosis (a condition in which bones become brittle and are more susceptible to break), and diabetes.
+All of these factors reduce the health risks of obesity, osteoporosis (a condition in which bones become brittle and are more susceptible to break), and diabetes.
 Specifically, obesity and diabetes are two growing conditions among American children.
 Currently, 1 in 5 children are affected by obesity and 15,000 youths are diagnosed with type 1 diabetes in the United States every year.
-However, figure skating is one of many sports that helps to reduce these numbers.
-With more participation in physical activities, our younger American generations may grow to be healthier, stronger, less stressed, and use these benefits that go further than just the ice rink.
+Figure skating is a great sport to help reduce these numbers.
+With more participation in physical activities, younger American generations will grow healthier, stronger, less stressed, enjoying these benefits beyond the ice rink.

 How does physical exercise affect mental health?